 Are You a Candidate for Gastric Sleeve?

 Not all overweight people qualify for the gastric sleeve.
-There are some criteria that must be fulfilled before a patient is approved for surgery.
+Some criteria must be fulfilled before a patient is approved for surgery.

-Generally, gastric sleeve surgery is indicated for morbidly obese adults — that is, people between 18 and 65 with a body mass index (BMI) of 40 or higher.
-For a person standing 5-foot-9, that equates to a body weight of 270.
+Generally, gastric sleeve surgery is indicated for morbidly obese adults — people between 18 and 65 with a body mass index (BMI) of 40 or higher.
+For example, for a person standing 5-foot-9, that equates to a bodyweight of 270.

-People with a body-mass index of 35 — 235 pounds for a 5-foot-9-inch adult — can also qualify.
+People with a body mass index of 35 — 235 pounds for a 5-foot-9-inch adult — can also qualify.
 Usually, this requires at least one additional health problem related to obesity.
-Some common weight-related health conditions include diabetes, sleep apnea, hypertension, asthma and joint pain.
+Some common weight-related health conditions include:

 You must also be able to handle the physical stress of surgery.
 Some people have health complications that make major surgery very risky.
 In some cases, these complications stem from obesity itself, and some initial weight loss can improve the health of the patient enough for surgery.